Clafou/support.print/_posts/2019-03-06-known-bugs.md

 categories: [Troubleshooting]
 ---

-### Current version
+### Version 1.9 to 1.9.2

 * On iOS 16 and iOS 16.4, a new bug can cause printing to be cancelled (resulting in a blank print) wih a bogus error about paper sizes.
-I am working to solve this and will publish an app update as soon as possible.
-In the meantime, if you are unable to print directly from the app, this [workaround](/printing-outside-the-app) should enable you to continue using the app.
+This should be fixed in version 1.9.3, now available in the App Store.

 ### Version 1.8.7